dangaiden/blog/content/post/2019/2019-01-31-it-skills-which-gap-to-fill.md

 #### **<span style="font-family: Didact Gothic;">About filling the gap</span>**

-<span style="font-size: 16px; font-family: Didact Gothic;">Another example, if you are a Windows Administrator and now you want to learn about Azure, well, it&#8217;s related to Microsoft but it&#8217;s different than learning about an another OS.
+<span style="">Another example, if you are a Windows Administrator and now you want to learn about Azure, well, it&#8217;s related to Microsoft but it&#8217;s different than learning about an another OS.
 In this case, you should gain knowledge in areas like Storage, Networking and maybe some coding skills.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">Hence, we can conclude that you should try to learn at least a bit of every technology (related to your main knowledge) and trying to maintain/update your knowledge in those areas.</span>
+<span style="">Hence, we can conclude that you should try to learn at least a bit of every technology (related to your main knowledge) and trying to maintain/update your knowledge in those areas.</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">Also, bear in mind that the more you learn about different topics, the more you «lose» in other ones, so, my personal advice is to stay close of what do you want to learn and don&#8217;t be shy to learn about what you don&#8217;t.</span>
+<span style="">Also, bear in mind that the more you learn about different topics, the more you «lose» in other ones, so, my personal advice is to stay close of what do you want to learn and don&#8217;t be shy to learn about what you don&#8217;t.</span>

 &nbsp;